GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

-You can track the full [timeline for reducing Chrome's user-agent](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html), with [further examples and details of rollout phases](https://www.chromium.org/updates/ua-reduction).
+You can track the full [timeline for reducing Chrome's user-agent](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html), and view [further examples and details of rollout phases](https://www.chromium.org/updates/ua-reduction).
 You will also need to [migrate to User-Agent Client Hints](https://web.dev/migrate-to-ua-ch/) if you depend on the platform version, device, or full build version information in the current user-agent format.

-We're also continuing to make Client Hints overall more consistent with the **[Intent to Ship on standardizing existing naming](https://groups.google.com/a/chromium.org/g/blink-dev/c/Y42bZ66L6Zo)** by adding the `Sec-CH-` header prefix where missing and an **[Intent to Prototype
+Chrome is also continuing to make Client Hints overall more consistent with the **[Intent to Ship on standardizing existing naming](https://groups.google.com/a/chromium.org/g/blink-dev/c/Y42bZ66L6Zo)** by adding the `Sec-CH-` header prefix where missing and an **[Intent to Prototype